 The bill amends Washington State laws concerning the calculation of offender scores, specifically within RCW 9.94A.525 and RCW 9.94A.722.
-It establishes that prior convictions for Class A felonies and sex offenses will always be included in the offender score, while Class B felony convictions can be excluded if the offender has spent ten consecutive years in the community without a new conviction.
-Additionally, Class C felony convictions and serious traffic offenses may be excluded if the offender has been crime-free for five consecutive years.
-The bill also clarifies the classification and scoring of out-of-state and federal convictions, and introduces new scoring rules for various offenses, including those related to burglary and domestic violence.
+It establishes that prior convictions for Class A and sex felony offenses will always be included in the offender score, while Class B felony convictions will not be counted if the offender has spent ten consecutive years in the community without a new conviction.
+Additionally, Class C felony convictions and serious traffic offenses will not be counted if the offender has spent five consecutive years without committing a new crime.
+The bill also clarifies that prior convictions for repetitive domestic violence offenses will not be included under similar conditions.
+It introduces new provisions for scoring various offenses, including anticipatory and violent offenses, and ensures that out-of-state and federal convictions are classified according to Washington law.

 Substitute Bill: 9.94A.525, 9.94A.722